 We regard all people as created and loved by God.
 We give priority to people before money, structure, systems, and other institutional machinery.

 We do this from a foundation of experience and sensitivity to what the situation requires.
-We also recognize that even in the midst of crisis the destitute has a contribution to make.
+We also recognize that even in the midst of the crisis the destitute have a contribution to make.

 We are responsive in a different sense where deep-seated and often complex economic and social deprivation calls for sustainable, long-term development.